AbdelazizSoliman/Hello-Microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-**Hello Microverse** is proect will teach you Create branches with different base branches, Understand the concept of version control, and Follow GitHub flow. .
+**Hello Microverse** this proect will teach you how to Create branches with different base branches, Understand the concept of version control, and Follow GitHub flow. .

 ## 🛠 Built With <a name="built-with"></a>